exonum/exonum-doc/src/get-started/light-client.md

 ## Before You Start

 To start using Exonum light client, include [exonum-client][javascript-client] into your JavaScript application.
-Please refer to our detailed guide for instructions on how to customize your client.
+Please refer to this detailed guide for instructions on how to customize your client.
 The present tutorial will show you the ready-made examples of the client use.